Allina Health can help people who've had a stroke or are at risk of stroke find resources, treatment and support.

 Every Allina Health hospital is recognized as stroke ready by the state of Minnesota.
-That means every hospital is prepared to evaluate, stabilize and provide life-saving emergency care to patients who exhibit symptoms of stroke.
-All sites have access to experienced stroke neurology specialists either in person or via TeleStroke 24 hours a day/7 days a week.
+That means every hospital is prepared to evaluate, stabilize and provide life-saving emergency care to patients who have symptoms of a stroke.

 Mercy Hospital - Mercy Campus and Mercy Hospital - Unity Campus are certified Primary Stroke Centers, demonstrating a focus on performance improvement and excellence in quality indicators for optimal stroke care.

 Acute stroke-ready hospitals - certified by the Minnesota Department of Health

 - Allina Health Faribault Medical Center – Faribault, Minnesota

 - Buffalo Hospital - Buffalo, Minnesota